 We often take our hard working feet for granted, but even well cared for feet can catch a fungal nail infection.
 These particular fungi are highly contagious and thrive in moist, warm environments, like warm sweaty shoes, walking barefoot in communal showers or gym for example.
 1

-Even if you take care of your feet on a regular basis, you might still catch fungal nail infection as the funguses that cause fungal nail infection are highly contagious and grow and spread in moist, warm environments and what your feet get exposed to day to day are perfect conditions for the infection to grow.
-For example, walking barefoot in communal swimming pools, showers or gyms.
-Not keeping your feet clean and drying your toes properly, wearing shoes that cause your feet to get hot and sweaty.
+Fungal nail infections can also occur if not keeping your feet clean and drying your toes properly, wearing shoes that cause your feet to get hot and sweaty.
 Also, if you have athlete’s foot, this can easily spread to the toenail and give you a fungal nail infection or even if you have a damaged toenail, this can increase the risk.

-Avoid walking around barefoot in public pools, showers and locker rooms.
-Wear protective footwear like flip-flops instead.
+Avoid walking around barefoot in public pools, showers and locker rooms – fungus heaven.
+Wear protective footwear like flip flops instead.1

-Regularly check your nails and ensure they are trimmed carefully & regularly.
-Always make sure your nail clipper is disinfected.
+Give your nails some care.
+Check they are trimmed carefully and regularly.
+Always make sure your nail clipper is disinfected.1

-Avoid sharing towels and socks with other people and ensuring your towels are washed regularly.
-If you have athlete’s foot, you should treat it as soon as possible to avoid the infection spreading to the nails.
+If you have athlete’s foot, you should treat it as soon as possible with a specialised product like Scholl Athletes Foot Cream to help prevent the infection spreading to the nails.